+Whitetail Deer Hunting Across North America | Patrick Meitin

 Whitetails are true backyard game, pursued even in true suburbia settings to help reduce property damage and vehicular collisions.
 Save a major catastrophic event, such as a nationwide outbreak of Chronic Wasting Disease (CWD), whitetail should continue to thrive across its entire range and provide untold metric tons of organic meat and countless hours of sport for millions of hunters across the country.
 Whitetails are also the most intensively managed big-game animal on Earth, biologists working hard to assure a balance of maximum sporting opportunity, minimal depredation to agricultural interests and insurance-company expenditures, and general wildlife viewing.

 The backyard element of whitetail hunting cannot be stressed enough.
 In whitetail strongholds of the East and Midwest, for example, it’s not uncommon for die-hard deer hunters to pursue whitetails before and after work.
 During fall seasons, dyed-in-the-wool deer hunters dedicate weekends to little else, risking matrimonial bliss and financial security.
 This can be attributed largely to hunting from stationary stands or blinds, making it easy to slip in, enjoy a couple hours in wait during prime hours, while still addressing the demands of modern living.

 Part of the whitetail’s widespread availability is its extreme adaptability.
 Where other big-game species whither under man’s encroachment, the whitetail thrives.
 Whitetails, as hinted, do quite well in suburban areas, feeding happily on landscaping and handouts from those who enjoy watching their antics.
-It is safe to say whitetails, with few exceptions (such as the lean days of the Great Depression) has flourished since the arrival of Europeans on the North American continent.
+It is safe to say whitetails, with few exceptions (such as the lean days of the Great Depression), have flourished since the arrival of Europeans on the North American continent.
 Local populations may peak and trough, but overall whitetail numbers have never been higher than they are today, nor found in such a wide variety of habitats.
-With the introduction of modern agriculture and logging whitetail have pioneered regions they never occupied historically.
+With the introduction of modern agriculture and logging, whitetail have pioneered regions they never occupied historically.
 Farming provides abundant food in areas where there was once very little and logging removes old-growth trees that provide no nutritional value, resulting in the regeneration of deciduous browse and forbs ungulates prefer.